 - Claims processing.
 Claims processing can be a very stressful situation for anyone involved.
 Being able to access information, connecting to roadside assistance, compiling accident checklist are huge tasks.
 But making all these processes digital and easy for your customers adds to your value proposition.
 When this process becomes frictionless, it is sure to increase customer satisfaction.

 - Renewals and retention.
-This is the last point in a customer journey.
+This is the last point in a customer journey and one of the major part of Insurance Customer Management.
 The ease of doing business using technology is at the forefront.
 Pairing this with a robust business model that offers retention rewards and referral bonuses promotes customer retention.
 In addition, providing an opportunity for feedback via surveys or simple rating tools will also send a strong message to your customers that you care and value their opinion.

 C. Bringing them all together- your Ecosystem